For a complete list of course offerings see the Degree Plans found in current and previous catalog's.

 NSG-490 | Senior Capstone | 3 credits

-Senior Capstone provides the student an opportunity to integrate previous knowledge and experience, develop self-confidence, build expertise, enhance skills and begin the professional role transition in a health care setting selected by the student in collaboration with nursing faculty.
+Senior Capstone provides the nursing student an opportunity to integrate previous knowledge and experience, develop self-confidence, build expertise, enhance skills and begin the professional role transition in a health care setting selected by the student in collaboration with nursing faculty.
 Learning in the clinical setting is facilitated by an experienced baccalaureate-prepared registered nurse who serves as a preceptor for the student.
 Content of the course also include relationships with other healthcare professionals, the political environment, legal issues, licensure requirements and responsibilities for nurses, educational preparation and various career options.